-Manoj K. Jha is an editorial board member for Journal of Computational and Cognitive Engineering and was not involved in the editorial review or the decision to publish this article.
+Manoj K. Jha is an Associate Editor for Journal of Computational and Cognitive Engineering, and was not involved in the editorial review or the decision to publish this article.
 The authors declare that they have no conflicts of interest to this work.